Welcome to today's edition of the Rush 24-7 podcast.

 Now it's country first.

-And this is not a slogan with him.
+And it's not a slogan with him.

 Sometimes the way he puts country first infuriates us, but he puts country first.

-He made the mistake of a young, immature and arrogant man, like McCain might have done before his experiences in the war.
+He made the mistake of a young, immature, and arrogant man, like McCain might have done before his experiences in the war.

 Obama thought country first was about him.